 An automaker may also kick in extra rebates on a lease deal, ones not available to a loan customer.
 In addition, the “money factor” (interest rate) on a lease may be different from the interest rate offered on a loan, making an apples-to-apples comparison almost impossible.

-Generally, two back-to-back three-year leases will cost thousands more compared with buying a car (with a loan or with cash) and owning it over that same six-year period.
-And the savings increase for car buyers if they continue to hold on to the car, say, for another three years for nine years total—even factoring expected maintenance and repairs.
+In general, two back-to-back three-year leases will cost thousands more compared with buying a car (with a loan or with cash) and owning it over that same six-year period.
+And the savings increase for car buyers if they continue to hold on to the car, say, for another three years for nine years total, even factoring expected maintenance and repairs.